-Planned Activities The City will continue to promote health and safety and improve the quality of life for those in the target area and across the City by removing blighted and dangerous buildings/housing units.
+Estimate the number and type of families that will benefit from the proposed activities Program funds will be used to fund 6-8 critical repairs in Fitchburg, serving 12 individuals.
+Location Description City of Fitchburg Planned Activities The City will continue to promote health and safety and improve the quality of life for those in the target area and across the City by removing blighted and dangerous buildings/housing units.
 Participants must own their own home and have a verifiable need that falls within scope and capabilities.
 The home must be a primary principal residence, current on mortgage, property taxes and insurance.
 Repairs must be necessary to function in the home and homeowners must partner with Habitat.
-This amount is available through CDBG Home Revolving Loan Funds.
-21 Project Name Code Enforcement Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Rehabilitation and Preservation Needs Addressed Rehabilitation and Preservation Funding CDBG: \$101,000 Description Program funds will be used to pay 100% of one existing full-time BOH Inspector positions and 50% of one full-time Clerk position.
-This amount is available based on prior year resources and PY2024 grant funding.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 200 housing units and 900 dwellings will be inspected in the CDBG strategy area.
-Location Description City of Fitchburg Planned Activities City staff will continue to work together to rehabilitate and inspect for code violations to improve the quality of housing and life for LMI neighborhoods.
-Through the enforcement of the State's Sanitary and Building Codes, Fitchburg's housing stock will be greatly improved.
+This amount is available through PY51 funding.
+21 Project Name Code Enforcement Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Rehabilitation and Preservation Needs Addressed Rehabilitation and Preservation Funding CDBG: \$121,000 Description Program funds will be used to pay 100% of one existing full-time BOH Inspector positions and 50% of one full-time Clerk position.
+This amount is available based on prior year resources and PY2025 grant funding.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 200 housing units and 900 dwellings will be inspected in the CDBG strategy area.
+Location Description City of Fitchburg